DataFire/Integrations/integrations/generated/wikimedia/README.md

 You can filter by editor type (all-editor-types, anonymous, group-bot, name-bot, user) or page-type (all-page-types, content or non-content).
 You can choose between daily and monthly granularity as well.
-The new pages value is computed as follow:
-  [number of created pages] - [number of deleted pages] + [number of restored pages] for the chosen filters.

 - Stability: [experimental](https://www.mediawiki.org/wiki/API_versioning#Experimental)
 - Rate limit: 25 req/s